-- (i) A management fee calculated as 0.50% of the net asset value; and - (ii) An incentive fee calculated as 8.00% of the increase in the comprehensive income.
+(i) A management fee calculated as 0.50% of the net asset value; and

+(ii) An incentive fee calculated as 8.00% of the increase in the comprehensive income.

 The management fee is accrued and charged quarterly in arrears.
-The amount charged for the year was \$119,479,000 (2022 - \$113,331,000).
+The amount charged for the year was \$111,683,000 (2023 - \$119,479,000).

-The incentive fee is accrued and charges on the last day of each calendar year with reference to the total comprehensive income earned for the calendar year in question.
+The incentive fee is accrued and charged on the last day of each calendar year with reference to the total comprehensive income earned for the calendar year in question.
 No incentive fee is payable if the net book value per share falls below previous levels attained ("hurdle per share") until and unless those previous levels are regained and surpassed.
-The amount charged for the year was \$nil (2022 - \$241,543,000).
+The amount charged for the year was \$nil (2023 - \$nil).